-Adolescents in substance abuse programs report using other's med marijuanaAugust 8th, 2012 in Psychology & Psychiatry /
+Adolescents in substance abuse programs report using other's med marijuanaAugust 8, 2012 in Medicine & Health / Psychology & Psychiatry

 A recent study by University of Colorado School of Medicine researchers shows that it is very common for adolescents in substance abuse treatment to use medical marijuana recommended to someone else (also known as "diverted" medical marijuana).